序列化

 Let's take a look at how to serialize Kotlin objects into JSON.

-Before starting, you'll need to configure your build script so that you can use Kotlin serialization tools in your project:
+Before starting, you must configure your build script so that you can use Kotlin serialization tools in your project:

 【Kotlin】